 Syphilis has a maximum of three stages.
 However, it is possible that an infected person will not experience any symptoms.
 In the first stage (two to 12 weeks after infection) a red sore will develop at the spot where the bacteria first entered the body.
 This sore may appear in the vagina or anus, and therefore remain unnoticed.
 The second stage occurs from three to eight weeks after the primary stage.

 If untreated, syphilis may progress to the third stage after two years.
 Infections will begin to damage the internal organs, skin and bones, which may lead to meningitis and paralysis.

 It is very important that syphilis is treated as quickly as possible.
-If you suspect you have syphilis it is essential that you either test yourself or get tested.
-Make sure to also notify your (former) sex partner(s).
+If you suspect you have syphilis, it is essential that you either test yourself or get tested.
+Make sure to also notify any current and former sexual partners.
 In general, syphilis can be treated effectively with antibiotics.